Specifically for College of Arts and Sciences Faculty

 The A&S Research Office solicits applications for the Victor Olorunsola Endowed Research Award in the Spring.
 An award of up to $2,000 is made annually.
 Funds may be used for research assistance, supplies, or as seed money for travel or equipment support.
 This award is supplemental to normal college funds or funds received from the College Research Committee for such purposes.
 Applicants must be full-time, tenure-trackassistant professors in the College of Arts and Sciences and they must be within their first four years as tenure-track assistant professors.
-A&S faculty are notified about the deadline and guidelines by email early each Spring.
+The next deadline is March 23, 2015 and .

 Research and Creative Activities Grant

 The College of Arts and Sciences announces funding opportunities to promote research and creative activities of faculty members with the purpose of increasing the extramural research funding, and the number of scholarly publications, refereed exhibits, and artistic performances of the college.
 Any tenured or tenure-track faculty member in the College of Arts and Sciences is eligible, excluding the A&S Associate Dean of Research.
 The initiative will support proposals that contain any one of the following elements: (i) novel/ground-breaking ideas, (ii) exploratory research in an emerging field or extending the frontiers of an established field, or (iii) inter-disciplinary/collaborative research.
 The maximum amount for an individual grant is $2,000.
 For inter-disciplinary/collaborative research projects involving more than one A&S investigator, the maximum award amount is $3,000.
-A&S faculty are notified about the deadline and guidelines by email early each Spring.
+The next deadline is March 23, 2015 and the proposal template and guidelines are linked here (Word document).

 The Intramural Research Incentive Grants (IRIG) program is funded by the University and administered by Dr. William M. Pierce, Executive Vice President for Research and Innovation.
 Competitions for these grants are held twice a year with deadlines in the Spring and Fall.
 IRIGs are open only to full-time faculty at UofL.
 A principal focus of the program is to provide funds for projects for which the director intends to seek external funding.
 However, special consideration is given to projects in disciplines in which there is limited opportunity for extramural support.
 The following 4 are brief descriptions of the grants available.
 Visit the UofL Research and Innovation website for deadlines and application forms.